neuml/cord19q/tasks/vaccines.md

 [Can Search Query Forecast successfully in China's 2019-nCov pneumonia?](https://doi.org/10.1101/2020.02.12.20022400)<br/>
 by Li Xiaoxuan; Wu Qi; Lv Benfu<br/>
 *Feb 18, 2020*<br/>
-- This kind of study focuses on exploring effective epidemic predictive modelfor the purpose of early warning of epidemic.<br/>
+- This kind of study focuses on exploring effective epidemic predictive model for the purpose of early warning of epidemic.<br/>
 - Based on the above training models, this paper predicts the new confirmed cases of 2019-nCov from February 3 to 9, 2020 in prediction set and evaluates the prediction effect of the three prediction models.<br/>
 - GFT is the most representative and widely used predictive model.<br/>